Xris7o/photography-website/README.md

 HTML Coding Standards

 Formatting:
 Indentation tab size: 2 (equals 2 spaces)
 HTML5 syntax must be used and all attributes must use double quotes around attributes.

 	  <video autoplay="autoplay" poster="poster_image.jpg">
   	  <source src="foo.ogg" type="video/ogg">
 		</video>

 HTML5 elements should be used where appropriate reserving <div> and <span> elements for situations where there is no semantic value (such as wrapping elements to provide styling hooks).

 Naming:
 All ids, classes and attributes must be lowercase with hyphens used for separation.

 		<td class="alt-row"></td>

 Use clear and precise names for IDs and classes.
 Choose names according to semantic meaning rather than presentation.
 Avoid using unnecessary classes and wrapper elements.

 Doctype and layout:
 All documents must be using the HTML5 doctype and the <html> element should have a "lang" attribute.
 The <head> should also at a minimum include "viewport" and "charset" meta tags.
-	For example:

 		<!DOCTYPE html>
 		<html lang="en">
   	  <head>